RomanRybka/AzureKVBackup/README.md

 Run with bash regarding the action you need.

 Usage \
-Run backup.sh to backup your secrets to a local directories in "./secrets/your_vault_name/secretname" pattern. \ Run restore.sh to restore your secrets back to your vault. \
+Run backup.sh to backup your secrets to a local directories in "./secrets/your_vault_name/secretname" pattern. \
+Run restore.sh to restore your secrets back to your vault. \
 You need to define your subscription ID in SUBSCRIPTION var.

 Testing\
 You can use addkeys.sh and addsecrets.sh do add desired number of keys/secrets to your vault. \
-Define name for secret/key and desired number to create in while cycle.
+Define name for secret/key and desired number to create in while cycle. \
+You need to define your subscription ID in SUBSCRIPTION var.

 Issues\
 Work only with one keyvault for now.